Foremost Group

 Foremost Group is a privately held American shipping company, headquartered in New York City.
 It operates globally, chartering vessels to companies in the dry bulk shipping industry.
 Its clients include Bunge (St. Louis, MO), Cargill (Minnetonka, MN), Dreyfus (Rotterdam), MOL (Tokyo) and NYK Line (Tokyo).
 Foremost Group was founded in 1964 by businessman James Si-Cheng Chao and his wife Ruth Mulan Chu Chao, who each immigrated to the United States from China by way of Taiwan.
 Its chair and CEO from 2018 to 2024 was Angela Chao, the sixth daughter of the company's founders and the third of their children born in the United States.
+In 2024, Foremost marked its 60th anniversary with a gala at New York's Harvard Club.

 Commercial operations

 Foremost has built its fleet in shipyards in Asia with financing from major American, Taiwanese, and European banks.
 As is typical to the industry, it does not directly contract for the movement of cargo but instead charters its vessels to charterers such as major agricultural companies or other dry bulk commodities shippers.
 Seventy two percent of the freight its ships carry on behalf of its charterers is shipped to China, with its ships operating primarily in the region of Korea to Australia, but also world-wide.
 Iron ore, bauxite, and other bulk dry goods are the principal cargoes carried by its charterers, who choose the routes and cargoes carried.

 Customers have been reported to include Japan's NYK Line and MOL, Dreyfus of France, and both Bunge and Cargill of the United States.

 In 2020, Foremost joined the North American Marine Environment Protection Association (NAMEPA).
 Lloyd's List called Foremost "one of the most respected dry cargo shipping companies in the world."